VoxFeed/tasks-queue/README.md

 **Parameters**

+* *options* (String): Options to start processing tasks.
     * *type* (String): Task type, this is used to fetch only this type of tasks.
-* *processor* (Function): A function that will process a task.
-This function will receive 2 parameters: `data` and `callback`. `callback` must be executed when task is done, otherwise task won't be marked as resolved and will be processed again.
     * *concurrency* (Integer): An integer that indicates the number of tasks that can be processed at the same time.
 Defaults to `1`.
+* *processor* (Function): A function that will process a task.
+This function will receive 1 parameter: `data`.
+You sould return a promise, otherwise task won't be marked as resolved and will be processed again.

 ### tasksQueue.clearQueue(type, [callback])